Learn how V0LT protects your privacy!

 Information Collected Summary

 If you have any questions about how your data, V0LT's security measures, or anything else, don't hesitate to contact me.
-You can send me a message using the V0LT messaging system (My username is cvieira), or you can send an email at firstname.lastname@example.org.
-If privacy is a big concern, I am open to using PGP over email, or a secure message client like Signal.
+You can send an email at firstname.lastname@example.org.
+If security and privacy is a concern, you can contact me on Matrix at @cvieira:matrix.org, or use PGP over email.